greenrobotllc/codefrog-help/help/mas/launch-checklist.md

    - Configure review rules
    - Enable PR comment export

-2. **Export PR Comments:**
+2. **Import PR Comments to Tasks:**
+   - Go to the GitHub tab in CodeFrog
+   - Click on the PR you want to view
+   - Use the PR Import Banner to import comments as tasks
-   - Export unresolved comments to Markdown
+   - Export to Markdown from the Tasks screen (upper right export button)
-   - Include PR number and comment IDs
    - See [CodeRabbit + Augment workflow](/help/mas/ai-coder-coderabbit-augment) for details

 3. **Import to Tasks:**